myonlinecode1988/ELECTION_ANALYTICS/README.md

 It takes good advantage of ordered data required for percentile calculation and the fact that heap has O(1) complexity to `find-min-value` operation & O(log
 n) complexity for `insert` operation. `Heapq` module in python is an implementation of `MinHeap`.
-To implement `MaxHeap` I made the value of keys negative.
+To implement `MaxHeap`, I made the value of keys negative.

 ## Code Dependencies and Comments
 - The code was tested in `Python 2.7.10`.
-Although I haven't tested it, I expect that the code should work with `Python 2.7.x`.
+Although I haven't tested it in other versions, I expect the to  work with `Python 2.7.x`.
 The code has not been tested for `Python 3`.
-The code should work with baseline python installation.
-- The code uses the following modules: `sys`, `os.path`, `heapq` & `math`
+- The code should work with baseline python installation.The code uses the following modules: `sys`, `os.path`, `heapq` & `math`
 - I have used calendar years instead of dates in the entire program.
 All output donation values have been rounded to `int`.
 - The nearest-rank-method is NOT defined for Percentile=0.
 Please use Percentile between (0,100]
-- Although the fast-percentile-algorithm was exhaustively tested with 1000s of random data & has been shown as part of my tests; I should have used `unittest` module for more formal testing.
+- Although the fast-percentile-algorithm was exhaustively tested with 1000s of random data and has been shown as part of my tests; I should have used `unittest` module for more formal testing.